Moustafa-Daebis/Monoalphabetic-Substitution-Encryption/README.md

 * [Acknowledgments](#acknowledgments)

 ## Description
-This assembly code perfroms Monoalphabetic substitution encryption to any string typed in by the user then performs dencryption of the encrypted string to show the original string
+This assembly code perfroms Monoalphabetic substitution encryption to any string typed in by the user then performs dencryption of the encrypted string to show the original string.

 ## Features
 * Monoalphabetic substitution encryption, each lowercase alphabetic letter is substituted by another letter according to the following table: